nnamdi21/contracts/README.md

 ### Example3 - Banking Service

-* There are two types of account: savings and chequing
+* There are two types of account: savings and chequing.
 * Users can have only one of each at a time.
 * To qualify for a loan, the user must have a chequing account.
 * Users can only take a loan at a time.
 * Loan repayment is done via chequing account.
 * All accounts are liquidated when user defaults.
+* All transaction amounts (deposit, withdrawal, loans) are in wei.